White base with orange, red, and accents of black

 We know, they’re impossibly cute.
 But don’t forget that as they grow you will need to continue to provide them with care, exercise, and emotional support.
 These dogs usually live well into their teens, so it is not a commitment to make lightly.

 It may be challenging to find a Kooikerhondje breeder in the United States, as this breed was almost exclusively found in the Netherlands until recently.
-It could be worthwhile to cast a wider net when searching and check with European breeders, too.
+It could be worthwhile to cast a wider net when searching and checking with European breeders, too.

-3 Little-Known Facts About Kooikerhondje
+3 Little-Known Facts About the Kooikerhondje

 1. Kooikerhondjes Are Featured in Dutch Art